-Students who do not meet expectations will need to successfully undergo remediation to advance.
+Students who do not meet expectations will need to successfully undergo remediation under the direction of the Director of the Spanish program to advance to the next semester.
 While a student can receive honors for this component, this designation does not appear on the transcript that will indicate either pass or fail for SCI.